Humboldt penguin: Human presence

 Humboldt penguins are extremely sensitive to human presence, with little habituation potential.
 Passing at a 150 m distance from an incubating Humboldt penguin provokes a response, which is the greatest response distance reported for penguins to date, making it the most timid penguin species so far studied.
 Humboldt penguins need up to half an hour to recover to normal heart rates after human approach, however, this time decreases with repeated visitation.
 Cumulative stress by frequent visits and delayed return of foraging partners leads to nest desertion, consequently causing decreased breeding success at frequently visited sites.

 Habitat disturbance and feral species

 The introduction of feral goats on the Puñihuil islands had a detrimental impact on the Humboldt penguin population.
 The feral goats browse the vegetation the penguins use to build their nests and they can lead to collapse to dirt burrows.
 The connection of the island to the mainland also led to the movements of mammals onto the island.

 In central Chile, European rabbits and Norway rats graze on the vegetation.
 Norway rats and black rats also predate on eggs.
-Feral cats and dogs consume chicks, fledgelings and adult Humboldt penguins.
+Feral cats and dogs consume chicks, fledglings and adult Humboldt penguins.